philiagus/parser/doc/list-of-parsers.md

     values that reach this parser are the same as the first provided value
 - `Philiagus\Parser\Parser\Assert\AssertFloat` for `float`

     Asserts the value to be a float.
-This explicitly excludes NAN, INF and -INF You can define further assertions on the float value (such as min and max)
+This explicitly excludes NAN on principle and INF/-INF by default

+    You can define further assertions on the float value (such as min and max).
 - `Philiagus\Parser\Parser\Assert\AssertInfinite` for `INF|-INF`

     Asserts that the provided value is INF or -INF.
 You can limit it to either by